 GOV.UK provides further information on food labeling on their website.

 For advice on the labelling of specific products, please contact your local authority’s Trading Standards Department or Environmental Health Department.
-You can find contact details for these on their website.

 Please contact DEFRA for information on: